30 or 33 credit hours

 - A minimum total of 30 credit hours of coursework (33 for an MCS with an application-area specialization), approved by an advisor.

 - A GPA of at least 3.0/4.0 in the program of study.

 - Specialization courses, if an MCS with a specialization is desired.

 Coursework used to meet degree program requirements must be listed in a student's Program of Study.
 This program of study must be approved before completing 9 credit hours of graduate study and must meet the following restrictions:

 - It must include at least one course in each of the three core areas of Systems, Theory, and Programming.

 - At least 20 of the total credit hours must be in CS or CS Professional (CSP) courses, from the IIT CS department, at the 500-level.

 - For a general MCS or an MCS with a technical specialization, the remaining 10 credit hours may include CS or CSP courses (at the 400-level or above) and transfer credit for coursework from other IIT departments or for CS courses from other universities.

-- For an MCS with an application-area specialization, at least 24 of the 33 credit hours must be in CS or CSP, with at least 20 at the 500-level or above and the remaining 4 at the 400-level or above.
+- For an MCS with an application-area specialization, at least 24 of the 33 credit hours must be in CS or CSP, with at least 20 at the 500-level and the remaining 4 at the 400-level or above.
 Only the specialization courses can come from outside CS or CSP.

 - At most 6 of the total credit hours can come from "short", accelerated courses.